LippmannLab/Lippmann-Lab-Onboarding/FAQ.Rmd

 ## Mental Health in Graduate School
 Mental health is a major issue in graduate school.
 Many members of the lab use mental health resources available on campus including the [University Counseling Center (UCC)](https://www.vanderbilt.edu/ucc/) and the [Vanderbilt Graduate Life Coach](https://gradschool.vanderbilt.edu/current_students/gradlife.php).
 Our medical insurances provides free access to [psychiatry services](https://www.vanderbilt.edu/ucc/services/psychiatric-services/) although medication may still cost some money.
 Outside resources such as [PhD Balance](https://www.phdbalance.com/).
 Feel free to reach out to other members of the lab if you are having issues or need people to talk to!

-## Advice to Navigating Co-Mentorships
+## Advice on Navigating Co-Mentorships

 ## Registering for Courses in the YES Portal